 - Each ward has multiple kominkan running free workshops

-- Bulletin boards inside list current month’s events
+- Bulletin boards inside list the current month’s events

-- Many kid-focused: paper crafts, cooking, traditional arts
+- Many are kid-focused: paper crafts, cooking, traditional arts

 City website and apps